-When our loved ones are wrapped up in the throes of addiction, it’s devastating to watch.
+When our loved ones are in the throes of addiction, it’s devastating to watch.
 It’s even more frustrating because there isn’t much we can do to help them, besides hopelessly stand by and watch.
 When things reach a certain point, staging an addiction intervention is an effective way to get through to the addict.

 Addiction Intervention Done Right

-– The Mayo Clinic describes an intervention as a “carefully planned process that may be done by family and friends, in consultation with a doctor or professional such as a licensed alcohol and drug counselor or directed by an intervention professional.”
-There are pitfalls to holding a hastily-planned intervention, however, such as causing “conflict, anger and resentment even among family and friends who know your loved one needs their help.”
+The Mayo Clinic describes an intervention as a “carefully planned process that may be done by family and friends, in consultation with a doctor or professional such as a licensed alcohol and drug counselor or directed by an intervention professional.”
+There are pitfalls to holding a hastily-planned intervention; however, such as causing “conflict, anger, and resentment even among family and friends who know your loved one needs their help.”

 Successful Interventions are the Goal

 A successful intervention may even be a relief for the addict, who may have had no idea that anyone wanted to help them.
 Addiction is a very isolating disease, so people tend to be afraid to ask for help.
 Thus, the best-case scenario is that they are happy to take the help offered.

 A professional at Lighthouse Recovery Institute who specializes in providing evidence-based treatment working alongside those suffering from alcoholism, drug addiction, and dual diagnosis patients — can help by giving you material and guidance to make your intervention much more productive and successful.